alectoraj/fluid-csv/README.md

 `OrmMapper`
 > define how split line should be mapped to java object\
 > `string() | string(n) | integer() | bigDecimal() | orm(User.class)`

-`CsvReader`
-> is an iterator that iterates through the lines in a file as per `FileReader` definition
-> returns a java object as per `LineSplitter` and `OrmMapper` definition